Do Automatic Factuality Metrics Measure Factuality? A Critical Evaluation: Experimental Setup

-However, these datasets primarily focus on summaries generated by fine-tuned models that predate modern LLMs, which have demonstrated superior zero-shot summarization capabilities \citep{goyal2022news}.
-As a result, the performance of factuality metrics on these benchmarks may not accurately reflect their effectiveness on outputs from SOTA LLMs, which are prone to different types of errors \citep{tang2022understanding}.
-To bridge this gap, \citet{tang2024minicheck} introduced the {\tt LLM-AggreFact} dataset, which includes factuality labels for summaries generated by recent LLMs across a variety of domains, including Wikipedia, interviews, news, dialogues, science, and healthcare.
+These datasets primarily focus on summaries from fine-tuned models predating modern LLMs, which excel in zero-shot summarization \citep{goyal2022news}.
+Consequently, factuality metrics evaluated on these benchmarks may not generalize to SOTA LLM outputs, which exhibit different error patterns \citep{tang2022understanding}.
+To address this, \citet{tang2024minicheck} introduced {\tt LLM-AggreFact}, a fact-checking dataset from recent LLMs across diverse domains and dataset types.
 Similarly, \citet{krishna2024genaudit} released the {\tt GenAudit} dataset with factuality annotations for LLM summaries in news, Reddit, and clinical settings, while \citet{ramprasad-etal-2024-analyzing} focus on LLM generated dialogue summaries in the {\tt LLM-dialogue} dataset.

 For our analysis we use all of the above benchmarks to capture a wide range of error types.
 For fine-tuned model summaries, we use {\tt AggreFact} for news and {\tt FacEval} for dialogues.
-For LLM-generated summaries, we rely on {\tt LLM-AggreFact}, {\tt GenAudit}, and {\tt LLM-dialogue} across varied domains.
+For LLM-generated summaries, we rely on {\tt LLM-AggreFact}, {\tt GenAudit}, and {\tt LLM-dialogue}.
 We note that each benchmark consolidates multiple datasets and to ensure clean separation of distributions, we avoid overlapping \emph{datasets} between our test and development splits.
-We achieve this by randomly selecting datasets from each benchmark for the development set (we include only the dev split), while the remaining datasets are reserved for testing (using their respective test split).
-Given its smaller size, the {\tt GenAudit} dataset is included exclusively in the test set.
-A detailed breakdown of the dev and test splits is provided in Appendix \ref{appendix:benchmark_datasets}.
+Since {\tt AggreFact} primarily includes older fine-tuned models, we incorporate its dev set into our development data and reserve newer benchmarks for evaluation.
+Specifically, our dev set includes summaries from the {\tt AggreFact} dev split, as well as XSUM and CNNDM examples from {\tt Genaudit}, ensuring no overlap with test data.
+All remaining datasets are evaluated using their respective test splits.
+We provide a detailed breakdown of our dev and test splits in Appendix \ref{appendix:benchmark_datasets}.